 - You reached out for help or a simple review by your mentor

-- You managed to controll stress and kept a positive mood along the activity
+- You managed to control stress and kept a positive mood during the activity

 - You spent some time with other colleagues and learned about how life in SparkFabrik actually is

 - You were able to set and maintain a tasklist to achieve your goals